Applied Network Administration and Design, ANAD is aimed at two audiences with related industry experience.

 BCIT curriculum may be modified in accordance with market trends in the industry.

 Graduates of this program are able to to evaluate, integrate, set-up and administer current technologies for secure enterprise network solutions.

-BCIT Computing, Part-Time Studies networking courses are delivered by subject matter experts who work in the field as IT professionals.
+BCIT Computing, Flexible Learning networking courses are delivered by subject matter experts who work in the field as IT professionals.

 This associate certificate was developed by Kevin Cudihee – Program Head for PTS, in conjunction with subject matter experts: Farshad Abasi, Chi -En Huang, Fraser Robertson, Pal Singh, Steve Overland, Steven Ng, Karim Lalji and Masoud Fereidonian.
 Additional courses were developed by Sean Nelson.